Requirements and Considerations

 Note

-When choosing the concurrency level for your system you must consider the number of CPU cores, the total IOPS of your storage system and production workload, the size of the device to transform, and the duration for the data transformation.
+When choosing the concurrency level for your system you must consider the number of CPU cores, the total IOPS of your storage system, the size of the device to transform, and the duration for the data transformation.

 The scripts collect the performance data in log files during execution.
 The logs are saved in /tmp/cte_data